Cookstown High School

 Cookstown High School is a combined grammar school and secondary school in Cookstown, County Tyrone, Northern Ireland.
 It is one of the largest in the area, falling within the Southern Region of the Education Authority.

-Unlike many grammar providers in Northern Ireland the school does not make use of extra transfer tests, instead offering children grammar provision on the basis of their academic ability as evidenced through their primary school attainment.
+Unlike many grammar providers in Northern Ireland, the school is not a selective school and does not make use of extra transfer tests, instead offering children grammar provision on the basis of their academic ability as evidenced through their primary school attainment.

 History and development

-Founded as Cookstown Academy on the Fairhill Road in 1806 by the Reverend Thomas Millar Senior, the school has been through numerous transformations in the centuries since then, triggered by the founding of the Ladies Boarding School by the Remington sisters in 1834.
-The school amalgamated with the Ladies Boarding School in 1924, by which time it was known as Cookstown College.
+To economically provide for his growing family and in devotion to education as a Presbyterian minister, the Reverend Thomas Millar Senior founded the original Cookstown Academy in the Masonic Hall on the Fairhill Road, in 1806.
+Taking up profession as a teacher, he would establish the core principles of the school through the education of his son, Thomas Millar Junior, with emphasis in his curriculum on Biblical scripture and classical novels.
+In the following centuries, the school has undergone numerous structural changes, triggered by the founding of the Ladies' Boarding School by Eliza Remington and her sisters in Loy House on Chapel Street, in 1834.
+The school amalgamated with the Ladies' Boarding School in 1924, by which time it was known as Cookstown College.
 The school was renamed Cookstown High School in 1934, by which time it was a grammar school with nine rooms and 200 students.
-In 1951, the Tyrone Education Committee acquired Coolnafranky Demesne, allowing for a new building with more adequate facilities to be erected by 1955 and be placed adjacent to a newly created school, Cookstown Secondary Intermediate School.
+In 1951, the Tyrone Education Committee acquired Coolnafranky Demesne, allowing for a new building with more adequate facilities to be erected by 1955, adjacent to a newly created school, Cookstown Secondary Intermediate School.
 These two schools shared the site and several facilities until the 1970s.

-With temporary governance changes in Northern Ireland such as the Local Government Act (Northern Ireland) 1972 causing the education sector to be administrated by direct rule, reform efforts became easier to introduce and so a plan was approved to merge Cookstown High School and Cookstown Secondary Intermediate School.
-By 1977, this plan was fully implemented and the two schools merged into one, taking the badge and motto of the grammar school with a slightly amended uniform.
-Today's school has retained its academic tradition and focus while also providing vocational pathways to ensure that all pupils are able to access the curriculum.
+With temporary governance changes in Northern Ireland such as the Local Government Act (Northern Ireland) 1972 causing the education sector to become administrated by direct rule, educational reforms became easier to introduce and so a plan was approved to merge Cookstown High School and Cookstown Secondary Intermediate School.
+By 1977, this plan was fully implemented and the two schools merged into one, using the badge and motto of the grammar school with a slightly amended uniform.
+The contemporary school has retained its academic tradition and focus, while also providing vocational pathways to ensure that all pupils are able to access the curriculum.
 Pupils are placed on differentiated pathways guided by their academic ability and educational needs.

+In 1982, the Southern Education and Library board carried out approximately £3 million worth of extensions to the contemporary school building.
+This was followed by the addition of two science mobile classrooms in September 1995, after an urgent need for new science accommodation.
+By November 2002, under funding created from the Department of Education's Specialist Accommodation Programme, the school opened a new Technology and Design block, alongside four refurbished science laboratories.
+In 2024, the school alongside the neighboring Holy Trinity College, received an increase in funding from the Seamus McAleer Fund, allowing both schools to implement activities which intend to increase morale from students.